 Investors are interested in how quickly they will see a return on their investment; and even if they’re in it for the long run, proving the viability of the product definitely puts them at ease and gives them the confidence they need to continue to invest.

 It is typical that startups have to bootstrap themselves or work with a very limited budget that doesn’t allow them to break into the industry quickly and at scale.
-Having CRO as their internal framework will help startups achieve great results cheaper and faster.
+Having CRO as an internal framework will help startups achieve great results cheaper and faster.

 For startups, CRO as a framework will help:

-- Decrease the budget needed for digital advertising;
+- Decrease the budget needed for digital advertising

-- Increase the ROAS of every dollar spent online;
+- Increase the ROAS of every dollar spent online

-- Build and expand user base faster;
+- Build and expand userbase faster

-- Gather a lot of qualitative and quantitive data fast;
+- Gather a lot of qualitative and quantitive data fast

-- Create a competitive advantage against bigger companies who are not employing effective marketing strategies;
+- Create a competitive advantage against bigger companies who are not employing effective marketing strategies

-- Prove the business concept with strong KPIs.
+- Prove the business concept with strong KPIs